pglen/comlin64/README.md

 Description of the ComLin64 Linux boot procedure

-    o The system loads the MBR of the USB drive o MBR loads the boot sector of the USB drive, containing syslinux o Syslinux loads the kernel and initrd o The kernel jumps to initrd, and initrd loads real root from usb o The real root walks thru a set of scripts to bring up the system.
+    o The system loads the MBR of the USB drive o MBR loads the boot sector of the USB drive, containing GRUB o GRUB loads the kernel and initrd o The kernel jumps to initrd, and initrd loads real root from usb o The real root walks thru a set of scripts to bring up the system.

-The OLD initrd process (pre V.1, obsolete):

-    1. first the script /linuxrc is executed
-    2. linuxrc searches for a drive with the file /ComLin64
-    3. linuxrc mounts the  drive under /mnt/system
-    4. linuxrc changes the root device with pivot_root to /mnt/system
-    5. linuxrc starts the normal boot process by invoking /sh/startup.sh
-    6. startup.sh spawns a new terminal with startup2.sh
-    7. The S-* scripts are executed
-    8. The last S-* script starts X, and blocks

-The NEW initrd process:
+The NEW initramfs process:

     1. init is executed, and starts startup.sh
     2. startup.sh spawns a new terminal with startupx.sh